cncf/servicedesk/README.md

 * [Docker Hub](https://hub.docker.com/) for container images storing and managing
 * [LFX Security](https://lfx.linuxfoundation.org/tools/security/) for the source code security scanning and license compliance [white-labeled Snyk]
 * [Credly](https://info.credly.com) Custom badges powered by Credly (example [Linkerd Hero](https://www.youracclaim.com/badges/538d249f-ec6d-4c5c-93f4-44d7c5596b36/twitter) program)
+* [Scarf](https://scarf.sh) for advanced analytics for container & artifact distribution, package installation, and web traffic to source documentation

 CNCF staff is familiar with, and can help projects with, hosting on AWS, GCP, and Azure clouds.
 In some cases, we have credits available for free hosting.
 We also have our own [Community Infrastructure Lab](https://www.cncf.io/community/infrastructure-lab/)